 Instructor: Vavi Toran

-Sessions build upon one another as a complete series, so please do your best to attend all three.
+These online sessions build upon one another as a complete series, so please do your best to attend all four.

 Vavi was raised in Tel Aviv by a theatrical and artistic family and studied English Literature and Art History at the Hebrew University, and Painting and Drawing at the Bezalel Art Institute in Jerusalem.
 Her career as a Jewish educator in the Bay Area spans more than 30 years.